 Now that the elections have resulted in some really scary stuff, we are in firefighting mode.
 I've personally donated to several causes and I urge you to do the same.
 If you won't, you may end up as a nuclear fried chicken.
 That being said, I think I've heard a distinct sigh of relief from the liberals when Trump was elected: "Now there's someone to fight and so we can ignore those pesky practical problems for a little bit longer!"
 But let's not fool ourselves: If we spend next four years obstructing Trump, ignoring the problems that make people crave change in the first place, the next person elected will be Pol Pot.

 And the really scary thing, scarier that Putin, Trump and Duterte combined, is that it seems that almost nobody acknowledges the problem.
-And for those few who do, the solution seems to be: "Let's flock to <insert-strongman-of-your-choice-here> and he'll magically solve all of our problems!"
+And for those few who do, the solution seems to be: "Let's flock to

 And if you are thinking of proposing a solution yourself consider this: Dictatorship won't work.
 People mistrust politicians in principle.
 Reverting the left-wing party to what it was in early 20th century won't work.
 People mistrust political parties in principle.
 Establishing a new third-way party won't work.
 There's no reason for people to believe that a new party will be less corrupt than the old parties.
 And I think they have a point.